Chrinkus/advent-of-code/2015/c/README.md

 Big win for fruity!

 My original solution had me implementing a binary search tree for points.
 Not a bad idea but definitely a lot of code to minimally write the needed structure.
 It also leaked memory as I allocated a BUNCH of points but cleaned up nary a one.

+## Day 4 - The Ideal Stocking Stuffer

+A joke about crypto currency!
+This is aging poorly..

+### Challenge Notes

+An MD5 hash challenge!
+You don't see these so much in the newer events.
+I believe it was never Eric's intent to have people implement their own MD5 hash implementation, reading the RFA makes your head spin!

+This solution executes very slowly so I stopped converting my hashes to strings and just looked at the bytes.
+A byte equals two hex chars so I needed to isolate the first 5 and 6 chars for parts 1 and 2.
+An even number is easy, just divide by two.
+For part 1, with an odd number of zeros to find, I checked that the third byte was less than 16 to just examine the "upper" zeros.

+This cut the execution time by a factor of 10!
+I guess `sprintf`-ing all those hex chars is expensive!

+### Library Notes

+For my first attempt at this problem I used the open-ssl library that was installed on my system.
+It was terribly slow but it worked.
+This time I needed something that CMake could build locally so I took to the internet to find one!

+The RFA has a C implementation but I was not interested in copy-pasting that code myself.
+I found a repo on GitHub of someone who did though and forked it, added CMake build support, tweaked a few lines of code and had exactly what I needed!